 - Asynchronous or synchronous: participation in discussion, through which you will integrate, reflect on, and further build your learning, as well as contributing to our collective learning.
 The focus will be working to draw thematic, analytical, historical connections across the unit. - Asynchronous: work on assignments.
-Following each unit, there is an "Examining BC History" assignment that asks you to use course materials (lectures, readings, discussions, etc) to identify and analyze overarching theme or point from the unit; you will complete two of the three of these.
+Following each unit, there is an "Examining the Course" short paper that asks you to use unit materials (lectures, readings, discussions, etc) to analyze a key theme; you will complete two of the three of these.

-While it may vary across the term and by person, you should anticipate spending an approximate average of 3-4 hours per week on regular coursework (eg. lecture videos, readings, and discussion).
+While it may vary across the term and by person, you should anticipate spending an approximate average of 3-4 hours per week on regular coursework (eg. lecture videos, films, readings, discussion).